Azure Cosmos DB serverless

 - In provisioned throughput mode, you have to commit to a certain amount of throughput (expressed in Request Units per second or RU/s) that is provisioned on your databases and containers.
 The cost of your database operations is then deducted from the number of Request Units available every second.
 At the end of your billing period, you get billed for the amount of throughput you've provisioned.

 - In serverless mode, you don't have to configure provisioned throughput when creating containers in your Azure Cosmos DB account.
-At the end of your billing period, you get billed for the number of Request Units that were consumed by your database operations.
+At the end of your billing period, you get billed for the number of Request Units your database operations consumed.

 Azure Cosmos DB serverless best fits scenarios where you expect intermittent and unpredictable traffic with long idle times.
 Because provisioning capacity in such situations isn't required and may be cost-prohibitive, Azure Cosmos DB serverless should be considered in the following use-cases: